Bitshala-Incubator/rust-coinselect/README.md

 ```

 The `convert_utxo_to_output` logic should be implemented by the user for the respective blockchain protocol.
-Note that we can group multiple utxos into a single [`OutputGroup`].
+Note that we can group multiple utxos into a single `OutputGroup`.

 Other characteristics of the library:

 - Well-documented code, helpful in understanding coin selection theory.
 - Minimal possible dependency footprint.
 - Minimal possible MSRV (Minimum Supported Rust Version).

+## Documentation
+For full API documentation, please visit [docs.rs/rust-coinselect](https://docs.rs/rust-coinselect)

 ## Community